ajaygangwar945/My-Portfolio/README.md

 </p>

 <p align="justify">
-The portfolio integrates <b>Google Gemini AI</b> to enhance interactivity and demonstrate real-world API usage.
-It is designed to be fast, scalable, and easy to maintain, making it suitable for professional and portfolio use.
+The portfolio integrates <b>Google Gemini AI</b> to demonstrate real-world API usage and intelligent features.
+It is optimized for performance, scalability, and maintainability, making it suitable for professional presentation and deployment.
 </p>

 ---